AbdulqadirQ/react_redux/notes.md

 # Portals
 - Everything in react is rendered within the <div> "#root" inside index.html
 - A portal allows us to render additional components alongside root div

+# React Fragment
+- React Fragment is an invisible element that doesn't have any effect on the DOM
+- Is useful since sometimes we cannot return multiple JSX elements  and have to wrap them in a single parent element before returning.
+Usually we use div for this, however div can sometimes change the DOM